O. J. Simpson: 1990s

-Juiced
+2000s

-In 2006, Simpson starred in his own improv-based hidden-camera prank TV show Juiced.
-Typical of the genre, Simpson would play a prank on everyday people while secretly filming them and at the end of each prank, he would shout, "You've been Juiced!"
-Less typical, each episode opened with topless strippers dancing around Simpson, who is dressed as a pimp.
-He sings his own rap song, which includes the lyrics "Don't you know there's no stopping the Juice / When I'm on the floor I'm like a lion on the loose / Better shoot me with a tranquilizer dart / Don't be stupid, I'm not a Simpson named Bart."
-In one episode, Simpson is at a used car lot in Las Vegas where he attempts to sell his white Bronco.
+In 2006, Simpson starred in his own improv-based hidden-camera prank TV show, Juiced.
+Typical of the genre, Simpson would play a prank on everyday people while secretly filming them.
+At the end of each prank, he would shout, "You've been Juiced!"
+Each episode opened with half-dressed models dancing around Simpson, who is dressed as a pimp and sings his own rap song.
+In one episode, Simpson is at a used car lot in Las Vegas, where he attempts to sell a white Ford Bronco (the SUV model that became infamous during his 1994 police chase).
 A bullet hole in the front of the SUV is circled with his autograph, and he pitches it to a prospective buyer by saying that if they "ever get into some trouble and have to get away, it has escapability."
-In another sketch called "B-I-N-G-O.J.", Simpson pretends to be having an affair with another man's girlfriend.
-Later he transforms into an old white man whose dying wish is to call a game of bingo.
+In another sketch, Simpson pretends to be having an affair with another man's girlfriend.
+Later, he transforms into an old white man whose dying wish is to call a game of bingo.
 Juiced aired as a one-time special on pay-per-view television and was later released on DVD.